xuangu-fang/Wandering-Spetre/temp/rebuttal_BayOTIDE/rebuttal-fang-BayOTIDE.md

 <!-- 2 points, on the seasonal factors, is efficent, on the trend factor, Matern is suffient and resoanable, other kernel is hard become state-space cloased form -->
 R1:  Good point!
 In BayOTIDE, we model two main functional factors: seasonal and trend components.
 For the seasonal factor, the choice of the periodic kernel was quite natural and straightforward as we required a function that could model periodic signals effectively.

-Regarding the trend factor, indeed, several kernels could have been considered to capture cpmplex patterns in the latent space.
+Regarding the trend factor, indeed, several kernels, like square-exponential (SE) kernel, could have been considered to capture cpmplex patterns in the latent space.
 We opted for the Matérn kernel for two reasons:
-- **Flexibility and Strength**: Matérn kernel allows for additional control over the function's smoothness.
+- **Flexibility and Strength**: Matérn kernel allows for additional control over the function's smoothness with parameters $\nu$ (line 127-128, left column).
 The sampled functions from the Matérn kernel are $\nu$ times differentiable in the mean-square sense, providing the capability to adjust the function's behavior according to the data.
-For example, with different values of  $\nu$, the Matérn kernel can model functions ranging from non-differentiable to infinitely differentiable, offering more versatility than the commonly used square-exponential (SE) kernel.
+For example, with different values of  $\nu$, the Matérn kernel can model functions ranging from non-differentiable to infinitely differentiable, offering more versatility than the commonly used SE kernel.
 The SE kernel, while popular, restricts sampled functions to be infinitely differentiable, which can be overly restrictive for certain datasets.
 Other often-used kernels, such as the linear kernels or the expenential kernels, is either too simple or a special case of the Matérn kernel.
 We  evaluate how differnt smoothness of kernels fit the real-world data in Figure (d)-(f).

 - **Analytical Tractability with State-Space GP**: As the stationary kernel, Matérn kernel  has a concise and closed-form state-space representation (as detailed in Appendix 1, equations 25-26), enabling us to derive efficient online inference algorithms.
 In contrast, while some non-stationary kernels may offer more powerful modeling capabilities, they do not easily lend themselves to a state-space model representation, complicating subsequent inference processes.